- Eat Less

 - All indicators used to assess the health of the stock in SA show the stock is healthy.

-- Caught using mesh nets in near-shore waters, fishing methods have a low impact on habitats and threatened species.
+- Caught using bottom gillnets in near-shore waters, fishing methods have a low impact on seafloor habitats.

-- Increasing numbers of long-nosed fur seals has resulted in increasing take of fish from fishing nets; non-lethal methods of reducing seal take of fish are currently being investigated.
+- Increasing numbers of long-nosed fur seals has resulted in increasing take of fish from fishing nets; non-lethal methods of reducing seal take of fish will be required in future.

 Caught in small volumes across its range, yelloweye mullet is a fast growing and relatively short-lived species with a high reproductive rate.
 The Lakes and Coorong Fishery in SA catches the majority of yelloweye mullet, with small fisheries in WA, TAS and VIC that are not assessed due to the low volumes of fish caught.